 Space Surveillance and Tracking (SST)

-The SST (Space Survey and Tracking - 8th Multiannual European Framework Programme 2014-2020) is a European program that aims to ensure its capacity for monitoring, characterization, and tracking of objects that, moving in near-Earth orbits, may pose a real danger to space infrastructures, access, and space travel missions and the safety of citizens through the entry into the atmosphere of these same objects.
+EUSST (EUropean Space Surveillance and Tracking) is a European program that aims to guarantee its own capacity for monitoring, characterizing and tracking objects that, moving in close-Earth orbits, may pose a real danger to space infrastructures, to missions access and movement in space and for the safety of citizens through the entry into the atmosphere of these same objects.

 For more information: